metafacture/metafacture-tutorial/docs/06_MetafactureCLI.md

 ## Use local files for transformation

-If you want to load a local file instead of fetching data from the web we need to change the flux a little bit with an texteditor.
+If you want to load a local file instead of fetching data from the web you need to change the Flux a little bit with an text editor.
 Download the following file [11942150X.json](./sample-scripts/lesson_06/11942150X.json) and adjust the path to your file.

-Adjust your `downloads/playground.flux` script, so that it does not load data from the web, but opens a local file with `open-file` and read it `as-recrods` since the json file is pretty printed:
+Adjust your `downloads/playground.flux` script, so that it does not load data from the web, but opens a local file with `open-file` and reads it using `as-records` since the json file is pretty printed (not as one record per line):

 ```text
 "path/to/your/file/11942150X.json" // Adjust your path!